• Skip to primary navigation

 Best Vegetables to Roast

 • Root Vegetables – Potatoes, sweet potatoes, and carrots are always my favorite.
+(My honey glazed roasted carrots are good on their own!)
 But even turnips, rutabagas, and beets benefit from a roast!

 • Cruciferous Vegetables – Broccoli, cauliflower, and Brussels sprouts all shine in a batch of roasted veggies.